pluttgens/JCGE/README.md

 Before contributing, one should check the [public scrumboard](https://trello.com/b/abL2lFNZ/scrumboard) to know what needs to be done, what's already being worked on by the main team and what's done.

-*Be aware that the main team is suceptible to start a story on which you were working on.
+*Be aware that the main team is susceptible to start a story on which you were working on.
 If it happens, pull request the dev branch as soon as possible with an explicit pull request name so we can take your work in consideration.*

 #### How to use the scrumboard

 ![](http://puu.sh/jjhts/18461a80ea.png)

-As we are using a scrumb board, we are also going to use the same terminologies.
+As we are using a scrumboard, we are also going to use the same terminologies.

 As the product owner, I will be defining features which will be represented wih labels.
 Features will be most of the time a part of the project that we want to deliver which is big enough for us to split it into several stories.
 Stories are represented by trello cards so we can sort them by label/feature.
 Stories are then split again in something close to atomic operatons which are called tasks.
 Tasks are represtend through the checklist of a trello card.